 Please note, while it is not required, preference is given to applicants who have applied for the LACSI Graduate Certificate.
 Visit the LACSI Graduate Certificate website for more information.
 The fillable .pdf is found on the LACSI site.
 Awards may be used for international airfare and applicants are encouraged to also include an itemized budget for in-country travel.
 This may include, for example: lodging, associated country entry/exit fees, travel insurance, visas, and limited field-related expenses, etc. The average award size in 2019 was $1300.
 Please contact LACSI associate director Paul Duncan (firstname.lastname@example.org) if you have questions about this competition.

 DEADLINE FOR LACSI GRADUATE FIELD RESEARCH AWARD COMPETITION

 All application materials must be submitted electronically by no later than 5:00 PM Monday, April 13, 2020.
 Applicants may apply at the LACSI Graduate Field Research Award Competition program page.

 - Applicant must be an enrolled graduate student at the University of Georgia and maintain satisfactory academic progress as defined by the University of Georgia.

 - Master’s or doctoral students in the preliminary stages of graduate study with little or no international field research experience are encouraged to apply.

 - Graduate students from all University of Georgia colleges and schools are encouraged to apply.

-- A Graduate Field Research proposal should be 3-4 pages (including title page), double-space, 12 pt. font.
-The title page should include: a title, your full name, your citizenship, your department/school, degree sought and number of years in your PhD or master’s program, your email address.
+- A Graduate Field Research proposal should be no more than 4-5 pages (including title page), double-space, 12 pt. font.
+The title page should include: 1) a project/research title, 2) your full name, 3) your citizenship, 4) your department/school, 5) degree sought, 6) the academic year you started your PhD or master's program, and 5) your email address.